top of page

 2. Tumbling Composter

-Tumbling composters are ideal for gardeners who want a constant supply of compost and don't have the time or space for a traditional compost pile.
+Tumbling composters are ideally suited for those who want a steady stream of compost but may not have the time, physical ability, or adequate space to manage a traditional compost pile.

 3. Composting Tumbler